-Economic Opportunity Policies and Programs (EOPP) provides administrative functions related to outreach, certification of firms for the District’s equity programs, managing data collection, policy analysis, data analysis, goal setting and the District’s Disparity Study.
+Economic Opportunity Policies and Programs (EOPP) provides administrative functions related to outreach, certification of firms for the District’s small business programs, managing data collection, policy analysis, data analysis, goal setting and the District’s Disparity Study.

 Key links to Federal Funded Program